One thing I learned from years of homeless ministry is that there are countless stories behind those who have no place to go.

 Even if they are homeless because of irresponsible behavior, you can be an example that God is real and restore someone’s hope in the goodness of man.

-And remember this, we are all one catastrophic natural disaster that overwhelms our systems of insurance and aid away from all of us being destitute.
+And remember this, we are all one catastrophic natural disaster away from being suddenly destitute.
+God could allow something to happen that overwhelms our systems of insurance and aid to humble people, especially those who judge how people became homeless.